vitest-dev/eslint-plugin-vitest/README.md

 ### Usage

-Make sure you're running eslint `v9.0.0` or higher for the latest version of this plugin to work.
+Make sure you're running ESLint `v9.0.0` or higher for the latest version of this plugin to work.
 The following example is how your `eslint.config.js` should be setup for this plugin to work for you.

 ```js
 import vitest from "@vitest/eslint-plugin";